 If you hire associate lawyers and allow them to practice, many will also not like that.
-Many lawyers (especially solo practitioners) are used to taking all the cases themselves where they run from division to division on various cases each and every day on the week.
+Many lawyers (especially solo practitioners) are used to taking all the cases themselves where they run from division to division on various cases every day of the week.
 If you hire associates to grow your practice, and so your clients get better service, some will not like it.

 While a lawyer might accomplish having a successful practice that has lots of clients and lots of brand appeal to the community, the trade-off is some in the legal community will not like the lawyer or the law firm.

-The choice for may lawyers and law firms is whether they conform to what some in the legal community wants and expects them to be to be liked?
+The choice for many lawyers and law firms is whether they conform to what some in the legal community wants and expects them to be liked?
 Or, does the law firm or lawyer strive to be different to have a successful practice?

 It might seem melodramatic painting the choice in such stark terms.
 But the truth of the matter is that this is the choice many law firms and attorneys face.